Projective measure without projective Baire

 \end{lem} \begin{proof} Assume $\iota<\theta$ and $\iota \not \in \bigcup_{\xi<\rho}\supp^{\bar\lambda}(p_\xi)$.
 We may assume $\iota < \bar\lambda$ (since $p$ has diagonal support).
 Then as $\pi_{\iota+1}$ is $\qcdefSeq(\bar\lambda)$, the sequence $(\pi_{\iota+1}(p_\xi))_{\xi<\rho}$ is $\qcdefSeq(\bar\lambda\cup\{x\})$-definable, and for all $\xi<\rho$, $\pi_{\iota+1}(p_\xi)\leqlo^{\bar\lambda}\pi_{\iota}(p_\xi)$.
 Therefore we can apply \ref{qc:ext}(\ref{ext:glb}) for $(P_\iota,P_{\iota+1})$ (see \ref{qc:ext}, p.~\pageref{qc:ext}).
 We conclude that $\pi_{\iota+1}(p)\leqlo^{\bar\lambda}\pi_\iota(p)$ and so $\iota \not\in \supp^{\bar\lambda}(p)$. \end{proof}

-\section{Stratified extension and iteration}
+\section{Stratified Extension and Iteration}

-In this section, we show that composition of stratified forcing is a special case of stratified extension.
+In this section, we begin by given the definition of stratified extension.
+We show that composition of stratified forcing is a special case of stratified extension.
 We show that the second forcing in a stratified extension is stratified.
 Finally we prove an iteration theorem for stratified forcing.